knickers/styler/README.md

 # styler

-This is a collection of scripts I use in the chrome [styler](https://chrome.google.com/webstore/detail/styler/bogdgcfoocbajfkjjolkmcdcnnellpkb) plugin.
+This is a collection of scripts I use in the google chrome [styler extension](https://chrome.google.com/webstore/detail/styler/bogdgcfoocbajfkjjolkmcdcnnellpkb).

 ### YouTube